Diocese of Green Bay: 1967 to present

 After Bona's death in 1967, Pope Paul VI selected Auxiliary Bishop Aloysius Wycisło of the Archdiocese of Chicago as the new bishop of Green Bay.
 He served as bishop in Green bay for 16 years, until his retirement in 1983.
-Pope John Paul II that same year named Reverend Adam Maida of the Diocese of Pittsburgh as Wycisło's replacement.
+Pope John Paul II that same year named Adam Maida of the Diocese of Pittsburgh as Wycisło's replacement.

 During his tenure in Green Bay, Maida appointed the diocese's first female chancellor and first female parish director.
 He also established a diocesan planning council and ministry formation program, initiated a diocesan census, implemented the Rite of Christian Initiation of Adults (RCIA) process, and raised $9 million through the Lumen Christi education endowment campaign.

 In 1990, John Paul II appointed Maida as archbishop of Detroit.
 The pope also named Auxiliary Bishop Robert Banks from the Archdiocese of Boston as the new bishop of Green Bay.
-Banks retired in 2003.
+Banks retired as bishop of Green Bay in 2003.
 John Paul II then appointed Auxiliary Bishop David Zubik from Pittsburgh to replaced Banks.
 In 2007, Pope Benedict XVI named Zubik as bishop of Pittsburgh.

-The current bishop of the Diocese of Green Bay is David L. Ricken, formerly bishop of the Diocese of Cheyenne.
-Ricken was appointed by Benedict XVI in 2008.
-In 2009, Ricken declared that the apparition seen by Adele Brise in 1859 was "worthy of belief".
-In 2020, the Brise shrine was designated as the National Shrine of Our Lady of Champion.
+David L. Ricken, formerly bishop of the Diocese of Cheyenne, was appointed by Benedict XVI in as bishop of Green Bay in 2008.
+In 2009, Ricken declared that the Marian apparition seen by Adele Brise in 1859 was "worthy of belief".
+Community Memorial Hospital in Oconto Falls was purchased by Hospital Sisters Health System (HSHS); It is now HSHS St. Clare Memorial Hospital.
+In 2020, the Brise shrine in Champion was designated as the National Shrine of Our Lady of Champion.

-In March 2022, Ricken instituted a policy that required diocesan employees to refer to transgender individuals by the pronoun of their biological sex, and to restrict those individuals to restrooms corresponding to their biological sex.
-The diocese severed its ties with the Boy Scouts of America in September 2022.
+In March 2022, Ricken instituted a policy that required diocesan employees to refer to transgender individuals by the pronoun of their biological sex.
+He also restricted transgender people to restrooms corresponding to their biological sex.
+The diocese severed its ties with the Boy Scouts of America (BSA) in September 2022.
 The actions was reportedly related to the terms of the BSA bankruptcy case.